UCSD-SEELab/powermeter/README.md

 # or for v2.0 and Python 3.5
 pip3 install .
 ```

-Note that v1.0 works for Python 2.7, while the current version in this repo (v2.0) supports Python 3.5.

 By default, the module will be installed to your packages library for Python.
 However, if you do want to install the module in "editable" mode, which will be based on the code in the current directory: